ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/model.rst

   $my_model->first_name; // Bob

-.. note:: These methods break the camelCase naming convention in order to match the snake_case database column names.
+.. note:: These methods break the camelCase naming convention in order to match the snake_case property names.
 It also serves as a clear indicator that these methods should not be called directly.

 Typed Columns
 -------------

-Model properties can have some basic type constraints set on them.
+Model properties can have basic type constraints set on them.
 These constraints allow for simple get/set typecasting of common values.
 They are defined in a static property called ``$_typed_columns``::